engineersCode/facultydev1/README.md

 # Computing for Teaching and Learning.
 A Workshop for STEM Faculty.

-> 25–27 March 2020, The George Washington University, Washignton DC
+> 25–27 March 2020, The George Washington University, Washington DC

 ## Description